alirezash97/Pattern-Recognition-Course/Language Classification/ReadMe.md

 A collection of 189 sentences about data mining derived from Wikipedia given in English, French, Spanish, and German.
 The main goal is to train a classifier that recognize the language of a given text.
+For this purpose, using Conditional Random Forests Algorithm (cforests) a model has been trained.